Sirgo Family Endowed Scholarship in Mechanical Engineering

 Both Nancy and Eric come from engineering families.
 Nancy’s father, a chemical engineer from the University of Wisconsin, enjoyed a 38-year career at Shell Chemical.
 Eric’s father, a geologist from Tulane University, enjoyed a 38-year career at Texaco.
 Two of Eric’s brothers are engineers, all working in the energy business.
 Seven of Nancy and Eric’s nieces and nephews are pursuing degrees or careers in engineering.

 Nancy and Eric acknowledge the impact engineering careers have had on their lives.
-Careers in engineering have provided them a way to support their family, solve problems that they face in their lives, and have given them the ability to travel the world.
+Careers in engineering have provided them a way to support their family, to solve problems that they face in their lives, and to travel the world.
 They are grateful that their parents pushed them toward the engineering discipline and The University of Texas at Austin.